Seeing error code 229 on your Lennox® furnace?

 This means your furnace is ignited at high speed because its low pressure switch wouldn’t close.

 It’s best to let a professional like one from Parker Pearce Service Experts in Gaithersburg finish repairing or replacing this part.
-Our technicians are NATE certified, which means they’re ready to fix a furnace error like this one.
+Our technicians are ACE certified, which means they’re ready to fix a furnace error like this one.

 We want you to be completely content with our furnace repair in Gaithersburg.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*